CKGrafico/Frontend-Boilerplates/README.md

 - **Prettier:** Formatter for Scripts and Styles.
 - **EditorConfig:** Formatter for files in general.
 - **Husky:** Used for attaching to git hooks and run scripts.
+- **Inversify:** You can optionally configure Dependency Injection.

 ### 🥑 Demo (In progress)